Richard Hedderman

 Stone Poetry Quarterly is featuring “Canticle for the New Moon”

 Richard is pleased to announce that Stone Poetry Quarterly has published his poem “Canticle for the New Moon” (December ’22 Poem-of-the-Month) in its May online issue which is now live.
+Stone Poetry Quarterly publishes poetry ranging from the visceral to the cerebral across a full scope of human experience and awareness.
+They publish poems reflecting a diversity of contemporary perspectives, and well-crafted, artistic explorations of language, subject, and image.
 Many thanks to D Ward Hey, founding editor, for honoring his work.

 New Pushcart Prize Nomination Announced